ringcentral/notification-app-js/README.md

 # Remember the https://xxxx.ap.ngrok.io, we will use it later
 ```

-Goto RingCentral app's App list, select **Webhook** app, and choose a team, and copy the glip webhook url for later use, and confirm install.
+Goto RingCentral app's App list, select [Incoming WebHooks](https://www.ringcentral.com/apps/glip-webhooks) app, and choose a team, and copy the glip webhook url for later use, and confirm install.

 ```bash
 # create env file